jesjobom/websocket-server-spring-example/README.md

    * send private message by adding `@<session_id>` at the beginnig of the message *

 \* for now the `session id` of each "user" is shown as a user name near messages received

+TODO: config a custom handshake handler to change the acquisition of the Principal from session.
+Doing that, we can drop the use of users' session id as their identification.
+Maybe add a field to informa a unique login before connecting?
+See that I don't want to add Spring Security to this example.

+TODO: config a custom channel interceptor to block multiple subscriptions to the same private channel.
+Otherwise it is possible to force a subscription a receive private messages to a user.
+When a user subscribes to "/user/subscribe/private", internally it is translated to "/subscribe/private-user<session-id>".